basicodemine/Millionaire/README.md

 # Millionaire
 ## Simple Android Game (Who wants to be Millionaire)

 ### NOTE: Googleplay store banned my account due to this app.
 People take care !
-Even I mailed him just stupid google robots answered my appeal mail.
-If you are considering to edit this code and publish on GP please change graphics and logos.
+Even I mailed to GP just stupid google robots answered my appeal mail.
+If you are consider to editing this code and publish on GP please change graphics and logos.
 Thank you!

 ### Check PROJECT :)
 [Click HERE!](https://androidappsapk.co/detail-kim-atanmak-ister-2017/